Presented at the 8th International Conference on Ageing and Spirituality, 29-30 October, 2019, Canberra, Australia.

 Graceful and Positive Aging with Falun Gong

 The Australian survey confirmed that the mindful way of Falun Gong could contribute towards graceful and positive aging.
-Findings showed the benefits and effects of practicing Falun Gong for people from all ages and all walks of life.
+Findings showed the benefits of practicing Falun Gong for people from all ages and all walks of life.

-Besides the pioneering study by the author, there is a lack of research and literature exploring the impact of Falun Gong for older people.
+There is a lack of research and literature exploring the impact of Falun Gong for older people.

 This paper and presentation provide insight and experiential learning about Falun Gong for graceful and positive aging.